jakub0628/Rclone-automatic-sync/README.md

 | `rclone-auto-sync.service` | `/etc/systemd/system/` | service, which runs the script             |
 | `rclone-auto-sync.time`    | `/etc/systemd/system/` | timer, which runs the service every minute |

-Afterwards, the timer is activated using `systemctl enable rclone-auto-sync.timer`.
+5. Activate the timer using `systemctl enable rclone-auto-sync.timer`.